waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 * CAD Viewer

-  - Windows:  viewer runs in the main app process
+  - Windows:  viewer can only run in the main app process

     The use of the python `multiprocessing` module to enable the viewer to run in a separate process introduces an incompatibility when PyInstaller and